jesselawson/getting-started-with-rust/content/chapter3/2-return-a-string.md

 tinymd (v0.1.0), a tiny and mostly useless markdown compiler.
 Compiling something.md...
 Done!
 Your new file is something.html.
-$
 ```

 Imagining how we want our tool to behave is a good way to think about what needs
 to be done to get there.

-In the above example, you can see that the first line
-of the banner will be printed regardless of what we are doing.
-So it makes sense
-to create a separate function that can generate that for us.
+Since we're always going to print the first line, let's create a separate
+function to prepare it for us.

 To do this, we are going to create a `String` variable and then push the title,
-the version, and then the description to it.
+the version, and the description into it.
 This means that the variable needs
-to be mutable (i.e., able to be changed), and brings us to an important concept
-in Rust: *all variables are immutable by default*.
+to be **mutable**, and brings us to an important concept in Rust: *all variables are immutable by default*.

 Rust makes all variables immutable by default as part of a memory strategy that
 guarantees no memory leaks.
-It's one of the nuances that beginners tend to get
-hung up on in Rust, but once you master it you will see just how clever this
-way of thinking about writing programs is.
+If you want to modify a variable, you must first
+create a mutable reference to it.

 To illustrate how Rust treats all variables as immutable unless told otherwise,
 let's try to modify the value of `the_version` after declaring it: